 These lenders charge higher rates and short terms, typically focusing on house flippers, who rehabilitate distressed properties and sell quickly for a profit, allowing you to invest in Fort Myers real estate using other people’s money.
 Hard money lenders either profit from the deal or take possession of the property if you fail to meet the terms.

-Save yourself from making costly mistakes, work with an experienced professional investor from Core Real Estate Properties.
-At Core Real Estate Properties, we are happy to answer any questions or concerns you have about how to invest in Fort Myers real estate using other people’s money.
+Save yourself from making costly mistakes, work with an experienced professional investor from Core Real Estate Solutions.
+At Core Real Estate Solutions, we are happy to answer any questions or concerns you have about how to invest in Fort Myers real estate using other people’s money.
 Let us help you find the best deals in Fort Myers, and don’t forget to ask about our current inventory of investment properties.
-Contact Core Real Estate Properties at (239)360-3176.
+Contact Core Real Estate Solutions at (239)360-3176.